scrive/scrive-apidocs/source/index.html.md

 <aside class="warning">
 This is not to be used with any critical information.
-We make no guarentees as to the availability of the server, or the data stored by it.
+We make no guarantees as to the availability of the server, or the data stored by it.
 </aside>